-Bring to a simmer over medium heat, then turn to low.
+Bring it to a simmer over medium heat, then turn to low.
 It will start to get a little more juicy pretty quickly.

-Test for sweetness and add a little more sugar or honey if desired.
-I like mine a little on the tart side, so I left it as is.
+Test the strawberry rhubarb butter for sweetness and add a little more honey or sweetener if desired.
+I like mine a little on the tart side, so I usually leave it as is.

 I might even be able to make it with homegrown strawberries next time, if I’m lucky.
 My strawberries are just starting to bear fruit!

 I hope all you rhubarb lovers like this homemade strawberry rhubarb butter!
 Please let me know if you make it and what you think.
 Happy spring!